 Tutors do not edit papers because the primary goal of the Business Communication Center is to help students improve their writing.
 Ideally, a conversation about a draft begins with larger issues of structure, clarity, and effective argument, with the tutor and student taking time to work through revisions.
 Then the conversation moves on to finer points, with the tutor highlighting patterns of error or offering revision guidelines, still coaching the student in improving the writing.
 Since polished papers may require many rewrites, neither professors nor students should expect perfection after only a few visits.
 Final papers may have errors for several reasons:

 Yes, in these ways:

 As a regular service, tutors provide an Areas to Improve form.
 This form offers suggestions for some areas that require further attention and serves as a verification that the student received assistance in the Center.

 Requiring an entire class to attend the BCC can sometimes backfire.
 The BCC’s mission is to assist students in improving their communication skills, not to edit student papers.
 Students who are threatened with the possibility of a lower grade if they do not visit the BCC have unrealistic expectations when visiting the BCC.
 Such students are anxious to have their papers “fixed” and often are not focused on learning, making them unreceptive to tutor coaching.
 In addition, when instructors require an entire class to go to the BCC, more motivated students who are working to improve their skills are unable to obtain appointments.

 Helping students to understand that tutors will not edit their papers and encouraging students to visit the BCC early and regularly is a better way to ensure that class assignments will achieve higher levels of proficiency.
 If your entire class needs assistance, consider scheduling a guest lecture for a particular assignment or skill.
 Contact Elizabeth Bruce at 972-883-5385 or Elizabeth.email@example.com to schedule one of the following or to discuss a new topic for your class!

-The BCC has three cameras available for student use for oral presentation assignments.
+The BCC has seven cameras available for student use for oral presentation assignments.
 Please observe the following guidelines: